 - This event has passed.

 This program was rescheduled from June 10 to August 5.
+Online only.

 Mexican-born artist Aliza Nisenbaum joins Hirshhorn assistant curator Betsy Johnson for a discussion about her vibrant, community-based portraits, which have taken on new meaning during this time of social isolation.